RaminKurkeice/Software-Project/index.md

 ## DataBase and Website Graph
 --------------------------------
 DataBase connection function is created.
 *note the function password for the uploaded application is not completed for the MySQL connection for privacy reasons.
 (If you desire the connection add your MySQL the databases code can easliy be edited to change servers to yours)

 #### Website Graph is created below.
 ----------------------------------
 Displays below a chart for a seven day graph, and shows data collected every 30 mins.
 [Data Graph Website](http://apollo.humber.ca/~n01227056/MARSINC.html)

+#### How to access Graph
+1. After opening app from the main page click the "More" button on the bottom right.
+*This will open a page that shows future features.
+2. Then proceed to click the "Graph" button at the bottom center of the page.
+*This will open a webpage that displays all data from the week on a graph.

 ## App Data Display
 ----------------------